 While juveniles in Collin County often have certain programs or alternative sentences that allow them to receive sentences that focus more on rehabilitation than punishment, an adjudication of guilt can lead to a minor having a criminal record that carries other long-term consequences.
 If an alleged juvenile offender is accused of committing a certain kind of felony offense, the prosecutor may attempt to have that child tried as an adult.

-Were you or your child recently detained for any kind of alleged juvenile crime in Collin County?
+Were you or your child recently detained for any kind of alleged juvenile offense in Collin County?
 Do not assume that a prosecutor will not take the case seriously.
-Contact Law Offices of Richard C. McConathy for help achieving the most favorable outcome to your case.
+Contact the Law Offices of Richard C. McConathy for help achieving the most favorable outcome to your case.

-Richard McConathy and Brian Bolton are experienced criminal defense attorneys in Plano who represent alleged juvenile offenders in communities all over Collin County, including Frisco, McKinney, Plano, Allen, and many others.
+Richard McConathy is an experienced criminal defense attorney who represents alleged juvenile offenders in communities all over Collin County, including Frisco, McKinney, Plano, Allen, and many others.
 They can review your case and answer all of your legal questions as soon as you call (469) 304-3422 to schedule a free initial consultation.

 Juvenile courts in Texas have exclusive original jurisdiction over minors engaging in delinquent conduct or conduct indicating a need for supervision (CINS) when children are 10 years of age or older and under 17 years of age.
 Texas Family Code § 51.03(a) defines delinquent conduct as: